 4. BONA-FIDE DUNKABLE DUFFELS

 A second waterproof dry bag can hold your food and cooking equipment.
 The impermeable material and double-taped seams will keep water out and help keep odors in.
-If you aren’t required by regulations to use a Bear Vault, you can opt to protect your food and fragrant toiletries by first packing them in an Ursack and then suspending your entire kitchen kit from a tree.
+If you aren’t required by regulations to use a Bear Vault, suspend your belongings.
+That is to say, you can opt to protect your food and fragrant toiletries by first packing them in an Ursack and suspending from a tree.

-Finally, be sure you have a thwart bag for the items you’ll use throughout the day: Lip balm, bug spray, clothing layers, your compass, laminated maps, and electronics.
-Thwart hang from canoe cross braces, and while I really like my Granite Gear Wedge model, I still use smaller, translucent dry bags and pouches for extra water resistance.
+Finally, be sure you have a thwart bag for the items you’ll use throughout the day.
+These might include lip balm, bug spray, clothing layers, your compass, laminated maps, and electronics.
+Thwart hangs from canoe cross braces.
+While I really like my Granite Gear Wedge model, I still use smaller, translucent dry bags and pouches for extra water resistance.

 5. DRY SUIT